-The French audio brand Focal is best known in the hi-fi circles for their speakers and in pro audio they’re also mostly associated with studio monitors.
-Around 5 years ago Focal released their first professional audio headphones, the Spirit Pro.
-Price wise it entered the higher-end of closed back studio headphones, but never made any lasting impact due to questionable choices in headband material and a finicky fit of earpads.
-With the release of Elear and Utopia headphones Focal has flexed their know-how in making high-performance headphones, so let’s see if the Listen Pro has something to offer to justify the price point that’s double what’s asked for the Beyer DT770.
+The French audio brand Focal is best known in the hi-fi circles for their speakers and in pro audio, they’re also mostly associated with studio monitors.
+Around 10 years ago Focal released their first professional audio headphones, the Spirit Pro.
+Price wise it entered the higher-end of closed-back studio headphones, but never made any lasting impact due to questionable choices in headband material and a finicky fit of ear pads.
+With the release of Elear and Utopia headphones Focal has flexed their know-how in making high-performance headphones, so let’s see if the Listen Pro has something to offer to justify the price point that’s double what’s asked for Beyerdynamic DT 770 Pro.

 - Well thought out accessory package

 - Good build quality